Paul has many years of camping experience and is passionate about outdoor cookery. Born in the UK, he currently lives in Florida, USA.

-Here are some other items that you should consider taking on your camping adventure.
+Here are some more items that you might want to consider taking on your camping adventure:

 - Portable folding kitchen table: Feasible if car camping, but out of the question for backpackers, these are useful for prepping food and provide a raised surface space.